 The truth is, by this point, you can ascertain that this person is not going to change his or her thoughts or actions on this deal to accommodate you.
 You have to realize that this person is hard-wired this way and is never going to change for you.

 Going back to the drawing board once again to try to explain yourself is fruitless.
 Nothing good could come from it, and your partner will only be going through the motions, agree to do or say anything you want to hear, but not really.
 They just want your grueling expression to stop, so they can get back to living their life.

 Plus, you might be imposing abuse on your partner by badgering him or her endlessly about this particular subject.
 Just stop it.
 This could go on forever, and nothing good could come from that.

 It’s not on you to expect to change your partner, just as you would not expect your partner to want you to change for him or her, although, some compromise along the way is reasonable, as long as it’s not too extreme.

-Oh, you might think that if you love him or her enough, that they will realize one day that you were right all along, he or she instantly changes, as if being touched the a magic fairy’s wand, and the two of you will walk off into the sunset hand in hand in perfect harmony, with sparkles and butterflies all around.
+Oh, you might think that if you love him or her enough, that they will realize one day that you were right all along, he or she instantly changes, as if being touched by a magic fairy’s wand, and the two of you will walk off into the sunset hand in hand in perfect harmony, with sparkles and butterflies all around.

 The chances of that are pretty slim.
-So, at this point you have to ask yourself, “Can I live with this?”
+So, at this point, you have to ask yourself, “Can I live with this?”
 It’s on you at this point, not the other person.
-Some day this person might change due to their own personal growth and evolvement, but you have to know, this is the way it’s going to be, probably forever.
+Someday this person might change due to their own personal growth and evolvement, but you have to know, this is the way it’s going to be, probably forever.
 Can you live with that?